manya-bansal/mosaic-artifact/README.md

 ### Validate Results

 ## Reusing the Artifact Beyond the Paper

-Please note that all active development beyond this paper is located in the [mosaic](https://github.com/manya-bansal/mosaic) repository and not the mosaic-artifact (this) repository.
+Please note that all active development beyond this paper is located in the [mosaic](https://github.com/manya-bansal/mosaic) repository and not the [mosaic-artifact](https://github.com/manya-bansal/mosaic-artifact) (this) repository.
 The mosaic repository is already included as a submodule within this repository.

-### Adding new external functions.
+### Adding New External Functions

 Each external function is included like a library with a ```.h``` file.
 To add external functions to Mosaic, users need to define a class with provides both the imperitive algorithm for code generation and the semantics of the function.
 Example headers are implemented in the ```mosaic/include/taco/accelerator_interface``` directory.